 A Guide for Caregiving: What’s Next? by Tina Marrelli

 Who’s better at giving caregiving advice than a professional caregiver?
-Tina Marrelli is a health care veteran who has dedicated her life to caring for the sick and elderly.
+Tina Marrelli is a health care veteran who has dedicated her life to caring for family members and the sick and elderly.

 This comprehensive guide covers topics such as Alzheimer’s disease and dementia, palliative, end-of-life, hospice care, and medication management.
 It’s meant to make health care understandable to novice caregivers.
 You can get the book for $9.95